hexters/hexa-docs/README.V2.md

 }
 ```

-Then register the access trait in your `User` model:
+Then register the access trait in the `User` model:

 ```php
 use Hexters\Hexa\HexaRolePermission;